AUXTNT/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is my readme file on 0x03-shell_variables_expansions
+THIS IS my readme file on 0x03-shell_variables_expansions